 Tickling is made up of two components, light tickling called knismesis which makes us shiver, and heavy tickling called gargalesis which makes us laugh.

-Dogs feel light tickling, but not heavy tickling.
+Dogs feel light tickling, but don’t react to heavy tickling in the same way we do.

 How sensitive they are to tickling, and how they feel about it varies from dog to dog.

-Finding your dog’s ticklish places is a fun and satisfying part of feeling like you know them better than anyone else in the world.
+Finding a dog’s ticklish places is a fun and satisfying part of feeling like you know them better than anyone else in the world.
+You’ll soon learn what they like and how to tickle a dog so that they enjoy it.

-Just be sure to watch their behavior closely during tickle games and be respectful of signals that they’re losing interest.
+Just be sure to watch their behavior closely during tickle games and be respectful of signals that they’re not enjoying it or are losing interest.

 Does your dog like to be tickled?
 Are they ticklish in a surprising place?

-Please tell us about their dog tickle spots in the comments section below.
+Please tell us about your dog tickling experiences in the comments section below.